nashpoint/nashpoint-smart-contracts/README.md

 # bestia_v0

-Bestia v0 is a prototype DeFi protocol designed to manage a diverse portfolio of liquid and illiquid assets, with a focus on Real World Assets (RWAs).
+Bestia is an in-developement protocol that structures illiquid on chain credit assets into Liquid Yield Tokens, such as Real World Assets (RWAs).
 It implements innovative mechanisms for efficient capital allocation and risk management.

 For more detailed information about the first pool that will launch on Bestia see the draft [WHITEPAPER](https://www.notion.so/punia/USDB-Whitepaper-WIP-External-a69ffd38e05f47999c1874fe8cf8a0b6)

-## Key Features
+## Key Features To Date

 ### 1. Asset Integration
 - Supports both ERC4626 vaults for liquid assets and ERC7540 for illiquid assets/RWAs